 If you're not quite as old, the brown sugar image in your head might be more like this:

 Brown sugar -- the type we buy in the supermarket -- is refined white sugar with molasses added (or containing residual molasses from the refining process).
 Light brown sugar contains 3.5 percent molasses; dark brown has up to 6.5 percent.
 The darker the color, the stronger the taste.

 In my pantry at the moment I have four types of brown sugar: light and dark (no-name store brand), from my local market; turbinado, a chunkier raw sugar which has been partially processed, where only the surface molasses has been washed off, yielding a blond color and mild brown sugar flavor; and demerara, a light brown crystal.
 Turbinado and demerara are often used in tea and other beverages, and as a crunchy topping for cookies; both are Ted's addition to the pantry, as he has become our resident cookie baker.

 I store all types of brown sugar in glass jars with tight-fitting lids; even so, the sugar often hardens before you have a chance to use it.
 You can reclaim your sugar by putting a piece of bread in the jar, and leaving it overnight.
 The next morning, like magic, the bread is hard but the sugar is soft.
 Go figure.

-	Adapted from Some Like It Hot: 50 Drinks to Warm Your Spirits by Holly Burrows and Katie Walter -- a book I won on a Baking and Books giveaway -- this recipe is best if made with unpasteurized apple cider from a local orchard.
+Adapted from Some Like It Hot: 50 Drinks to Warm Your Spirits by Holly Burrows and Katie Walter, this recipe is best if made with unpasteurized apple cider from a local orchard.
 If you don't live in Apple Land, use the freshest cider you can find at the market.
 Serves 12; can be doubled or tripled.

 12 cups apple cider